Azure/iot-operations-sdks/go/protocol/README.md

 type Message[T any] struct {
     // The message payload.
     Payload T

+    // The ID of the calling MQTT client.
+    // TODO: Rename to "source" to align to Cloud Events spec?
+    ClientID string

     // The data that identifies a single unique request.
     CorrelationData string